 “You filthy little cockroach!
 How dare you touch me!”

-Aspen crouched, ready to defend herself again.
+Aspen crouched, ready to defend herself.
 Her pulse thumped in her ears.
-Every ache and pain on her body was there but sharp, focused.
+Every ache and pain on her body was there, but sharp, focused.

-The witch girl pulled back her arm.
+The witch girl pulled back her arm and started to throw.
 It jerked to a stop.

 “Enough, Eve,” the boy with the tattoo on his face said.

 “But—But she—” the witch girl said.

 The boy squeezed her wrist and she gasped.
 Her magic sputtered out.

 “I said enough.
 The giant’s coming back.”

 Sure enough, Aspen felt the rumbling beneath her feet at Brune’s approach.
 It sounded more frantic than normal.
 Maybe he’d heard the commotion?
 Maybe somebody else had seen them?

 The other kids scattered, all except the tattooed boy who lingered a moment longer.
 Aspen wiped the blood off her chin, feeling his gaze burning on her.